About

 • HOW We Teach Matters!
 Optimize Communication and Cueing to Enhance Learning and Focus in the Arena.
 HETI 2021 Seoul.
 June 2021

-• Isothermal Community College- Adjunct Instructor for Therapeutic Horsemanship Courses, Online, January 2020-Present
+• Isothermal Community College- Adjunct Instructor for Therapeutic Horsemanship Courses, Online, January 2020-December 2022

 • The Ultimate Schooling Session for the PATH Intl.
 Certification Process- Developed & Instructed, Online by HF&FF, Fall 2020